WUOT, JEM Faculty Win Regional Edward R. Murrow Awards

 “It’s just a reflection of the work and our dedication to the community that we live in that we do every day,” Tarwater said.
 “I think it really is a testament to the commitment of the team to serving East Tennessee.”

-WUOT, JEM Faculty Win Regional Edward R. Murrow Awards written by Ernest Rollins and originally published on the College of Communication & Information site.
+WUOT, JEM Faculty Win Regional Edward R. Murrow Awards written by Hillary Tune and originally published on the College of Communication & Information site.